chloeleichen/color-homer-simpson/README.md

 You can print your work when you are finished.

-Simple add class "paint-area" into your html, you can make that container colorable.
+It works by simply adding class "paint-area" into the html, then the container becomes colorable.

 To color svg, add class "paint-area--svg" in addition to "paint-area".
 To color text, add class "paint-area--text" in addition to "paint-area".